 National Jewish Health is recognized by the World Association for Sarcoidosis and Other Granulomatous Diseases (WASOG) as a WASOG Sarcoidosis Clinic.
-This designation provides formal recognition of our team's commitment to meet the needs of sarcoidosis patients and success in keeping to keep abreast of the ongoing advances and findings.
+This designation provides formal recognition of our team's commitment to meet the needs of sarcoidosis patients and efforts to keep abreast of the ongoing advances and findings.

 National Jewish Health is currently involved with ongoing research regarding sarcoidosis.
-Results of this research will be used to develop better diagnosis and treatment for people with sarcoidosis.
+This research may be applied to develop better diagnosis and treatment for people with sarcoidosis.